chloeekk/chloeekk.github.io/content/posts/interactive-page-seo-strategy/index.md

 - **Shopify Business Name Generator**: An input box—why do users remember this tool?
 - **NerdWallet Mortgage Calculator**: A bunch of parameters—why do users use it repeatedly?

-Three different interaction patterns, all backed by similar user engagement strategies.
+Three different interaction patterns, all backed by similar user engagement strategies—an approach paralleling [Canva's broader SEO strategy](https://chloevolution.com/posts/canva-seo-strategy/) of combining utility with user-generated value.

 ## Educational Interaction: Canva Color Theory Page